[ Printer Friendly Version ] [ Report Abuse ]

 "Thank you," she answered.

-"Do your sisters enjoy it as much as you do?" he asked.
+"Do your sisters enjoy dancing as much as you do?" he asked after a moment.

 "Well, your practice has certainly paid off," he said.